-City Official: for purposes of this Article, the term consists of the Council Members, City Manager, City Attorney, Department Heads, or member of the Planning and Zoning Commission Members, Board of Adjustment, or Public Utilities Board.
+City Official: for purposes of this Article, the term consists of the Council Members, City Manager, City Attorney, Department Heads, Planning and Zoning Commission Members, and Board of Adjustment Members.

 Code: the Code of Ordinances of the City of Denton, Texas, as such Code may be amended from time to time.